Menu

 Functional practitioners also consider whether your hypothyroidism is autoimmune (it is for around 90% of us) as being very important and crucial in your recovery.
 [1]

-Conventional medicine feels that treatment will always remain the same, whether you have autoimmune thyroid disease or not.
+Conventional medicine feel that treatment will always remain the same, whether you have autoimmune thyroid disease or not.

 Due to cost restraints, conventional doctors are rarely allowed to use innovative tests and treatments and often can’t spend enough time to help identify, run tests or treat complex autoimmune diseases and hormonal imbalances.
-So, when you need more personalised thyroid treatment, conventional medicine may not tick all the boxes.
+So, when you need more personalised thyroid treatment, conventional medicine can feel like it comes up short.

-GP stands for ‘general practitioner’, and they are just that.
-They’re not specialists in a particular area or field and as such, tend to know a standard amount about all aspects of the body, rather than being focused on one area or system.
+GP stands for ‘general practitioner’, PCP stands for ‘primary care provider’.
+They’re not specialists in a particular area or field and as such, tend to know a standard amount about all aspects of the body, rather than being focused on one area or system alone.

 GP’s are generally those who diagnose hypothyroidism in most cases and many thyroid patients only see their GP for thyroid medication prescriptions, dosage adjustments and any on-going issues.
-However, they can refer you to a thyroid specialist if you have on-going complaints of symptoms and conventional T4-only medication (Levothyroxine or Synthroid for example) not working as well as you’d hoped.
+However, they can refer you to a thyroid specialist (an endocrinologist) if you have ongoing complaints of symptoms and conventional T4-only medication (e.g. Levothyroxine or Synthroid) not working as well as you’d hoped.

 Some thyroid patients do just fine on standard thyroid medication and simple dosage adjustments their GP can make, but for those who are still not feeling optimised for their condition, a referral to an endocrinologist can be made and may be useful.
 GP’s tend to follow a conventional medicine approach and in the UK especially, can only prescribe T4-only medication.